kerankousyal/blusdkwrapper/README.md

 ionic cordova plugin ls
 You should see output like:

-cordova-plugin-abrakm-sdk 1.0.0 "Abrakm SDK Cordova Plugin" cordova-plugin-compat 1.2.0 "Compat" cordova-plugin-device 1.1.4 "Device" cordova-plugin-geolocation 2.4.3 "Geolocation"
+cordova-plugin-abrakm-sdk 1.0.0 "your Cordova Plugin" cordova-plugin-compat 1.2.0 "Compat" cordova-plugin-device 1.1.4 "Device" cordova-plugin-geolocation 2.4.3 "Geolocation"